MacTirney/GrandMA3-API-Documentation/modules/Object API Functions/Object API - Functions.md

             * The function takes a handle of the type "light_userdata" as an argument.
                 * It can be omitted when using the colon notation on an object.
 See the examples below.
     * **Return**
-        * Address
+        * String:
             * String with the address value.
     * **Examples**
         * [Click Here]()

-## Object API Functions - Limited Documentation